-The Northrop Grumman Foundation’s Employee Matching Gifts for Education Program is designed to acknowledge and support our employees’ personal commitment to education.
+The Northrop Grumman Foundation’s Matching Gifts for Education program is designed to acknowledge and support our employees’ personal commitment to education.
 Please check the eligible/ineligible education support lists below to assure that your organization will be considered.

 Matched on a dollar-for-dollar basis, verified personal donations for education from $50 to $2,500 are eligible.
 The Foundation will match four gifts, per employee/donor, per fiscal year, November 1 – October 31.
 The match total will not exceed the maximum of $2,500 for all donations.
-If you need further clarification, please reference the Matching Gifts FAQs.
+If you need further clarification, please reference the Matching Gifts for Education FAQs.

 The matching gifts process has two important steps: